axibase/atsd/portals/selecting-series.md

     fstype = ext4
 ```

-* An **entity** is a physical or logical object being monitored such as `nurswgvml007` (computer name).
+* An **entity** is a physical or logical object such as `nurswgvml007` (hostname) or `br-1705` (equipment).
 * A **metric** represents the name of a measurable numeric attribute such as `cpu_busy` or `temperature`.
-* **Series tags** are optional.
-Tags provide an additional level of detail for measurements such as a disk mount point for the `df.bytes.percentused` metric.
+* **Series tags** provide an additional level of detail for measurements such as a disk mount point or process Id.
+The series tags are optional.

-An entity can be instrumented and measured for multiple metrics, just as the same metric can be collected for multiple entities.
+An entity can be instrumented and monitored with multiple metrics, just as the same metric can be collected for multiple entities.

 ## Exploring Series